aliede34/Voxify1/README.md

 Voxify is a Discord-like chat application built with Python Flask that includes voice chat and voice channel functionality.

+**Note: Requires Python 3.11 or earlier due to gevent compatibility requirements.**

 ## Features

 - User authentication system with registration and login